mohamadayash22/flutter-movie-app/README.md

 # Movie App
-A movie app made in Flutter with clean architecture using BLoC, Hive and the movie db API.
+Movie app made in Flutter with clean architecture using BLoC, Hive and the movie db API.

 ## Features
 - Search feature